AlexGaiser/http_lib/ReadMe.md

 I have included the test servers I created while developing this project.
 They were useful for understanding the different types of protocols as well as how the socket connection layer works.

 I used an Express server to validate the HTTP requests sent by the client.

+## What I learned

+As an extra challenge, I have implemented as much of this project as possible using a purely functional approach.
+Mutations of state are kept to a minimum and functions are kept small and single purpose wherever possible.
+This was especially challenging do to the asynchronous nature of sending/receiving information.
+But it was a lot of fun.
+I plan on refactoring large portions of this code base in the future to see how easy it is to modify code using this approach.

+It was interesting because many of the implementations I learned from had a very different approach, (most of them having been written several years ago).
+It was a good exercise to translate them into a different style.